anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 	- `X_test.txt`:  Test features, each line is composed 561-feature vector with time and frequency domain variables.

-	-` y_train.txt`: train activity labels, Its range is from 1 to 6
+	- `y_train.txt`: train activity labels, Its range is from 1 to 6

 	- `y_test.txt`: test activity labels, Its range is from 1 to 6

 	- `subject_train.txt`: training subject identifiers, Its range is from 1 to 30

 	- `subject_test.txt`: testing subject identifiers, Its range is from 1 to 30